Britoshi/FishTank-VoiceAssistant/README.md

 # Configuration
-Configuration file will be automatically generated if there is no 'properties.cfg' present in the root directory.
+The configuration file will be automatically generated if there are no 'properties.cfg' present in the root directory.
 This is currently more of a network configuration rather than anything else.

 This is what the config file should look like.
 ```